Anna02malai/Anna02malai.github.io/README.md

 ### Robotics Software Intern @ Tric Robotics, San Luis Obispo, California | (_Feb 2025 - May 2025_)
 - Advisor - **[Dr.Herbert Tanner](https://me.udel.edu/faculty/herbert-tanner/)**
-- Developed a graph-based modified A*/TSP algorithm in Python (NetworkX, NumPy) to generate obstacle-aware navigation paths from GeoJSON farm data, optimizing robot traversal for constrained fields and boosting operational efficiency by 20% and treatment rate by 25%.
+- Developed a graph-based modified A*/TSP algorithm in Python (NetworkX, Shapely, NumPy) to generate obstacle-aware navigation paths from GeoJSON farm data, optimizing robot traversal for constrained fields and boosting operational efficiency by **20%** and treatment rate by **25%**.
 - Engineered an automated field-to-graph abstraction framework that converts real-world GPS coordinates into UTM-aligned plots, dynamically models crop rows and obstacles, and computes fuel, time, and labor-cost metrics for mission-level efficiency evaluation.

 ---